Angular-Wave/angular.ts/src/directive/select/select.md

 - ## Choosing between `ngRepeat` and `ngOptions`
 -
 - In many cases, `ngRepeat` can be used on `<option>` elements instead of {@link ng.directive:ngOptions
 - ngOptions} to achieve a similar result.
-However, `ngOptions` provides some benefits:
+However, `ngOptions` provides some beneits:
 - - more flexibility in how the `<select>`'s model is assigned via the `select` **`as`** part of the
 - comprehension expression
 - - reduced memory consumption by not creating a new scope for each repeated instance